Marian Breland Bailey: Work with Bob Bailey

 In 1976, she married Robert E. Bailey.
 He had been the first Director of Training in the Navy's Marine Mammal Program, then became ABE's General Manager.
 The two of them had founded the facility "Animal Wonderland" in 1972.
 Among their many activities, the Baileys worked with the Canine Companions for Independence nonprofit organization which trained dogs to assist disabled individuals.
 Together, the Baileys trained animals from over 140 species.

+In the 1970s, the couple produced over a hundred units of "Bird Brain", a coin-operated device involving a chicken and a primitive computer playing tic-tac-toe.

 Her graduate studies had stopped when she and Breland left to found ABE.
 She returned to graduate school and earned her PhD in psychology at the University of Arkansas in 1978.
 She then served as a professor of psychology at Henderson State University from 1981 until her retirement in 1998.
 During these years, the Baileys produced educational films on topics such as the history of behaviorism.
 Their film work included The History of Behavioral Analysis Biographies, the ABE documentary Patient Like the Chipmunks, and An Apple for the Student: How Behavioral Psychology Can Change the American Classroom.

 Bailey continued writing about the "misbehavior" of animals during operant conditioning for publications such as American Psychologist, the official journal of the American Psychological Association (APA).
 The Baileys were chief among the behaviorists who began using the Internet for instruction, problem solving, and promotion of their science.

 In 1996, the Baileys began the Bailey & Bailey Operant Conditioning Workshops, which provided training to animal trainers, psychologists, students, and many others from throughout the world.
 The program of study involved four increasingly advanced levels of the "physically, mentally, and emotionally demanding" workshops.
 In 1998, the University of Arkansas inducted Bailey into the university's Fulbright College Alumni Academy as one of their first Distinguished Alumni Award recipients.
 On September 25, 2001, Bailey died at St. Joseph's Hospital in Hot Springs.